gakalmar/Notes/50_Linux.md

                         - `ssh -i /c/Users/gakal/.ssh/id_rsa -p 2222 ubuntu@127.0.0.1`
                             - `p` used to specify port
                             - `127.0.0.1` means we are connecting through the forwarded port on the localhost
+                    - Login from WSL:
+                        - copy the private key first to your own folder somewhere, because you can't set its permissions on the Windows mounted part, then:
+                        - set permissions for folders and private key
+                        - `ssh -i /mnt/c/Users/gakal/.ssh/AWS-GK-London.pem -p 2222 ec2_user@<EC2-public-IP>`
             - Setting up **postgres**:
                 - Add `postgres` port forwarding:
                     - set `host port` to what you want (eg keep `5432`)